 The Three Stages of Healing Trauma and Abuse

-Stage One of Healing Trauma: Education, Stabilisation, Safety.
+Stage One of Healing Trauma: Education, Stabilisation, Safety and the importance of Self-Soothing.

 Depending on the severity of complex trauma a person can remain in this stage for a while.

 Education helps normalise what you’re experiencing.
 It helps you know you’re not crazy.
 What’s happening is your nervous system and brain are responding exactly the way they were designed to respond after having survived repeated traumatic experiences.

 Stabilisation helps you learn ways to manage urges to abuse substances, alcohol and to self-harm, like cutting and suicide attempts.
 Find a therapist that understands trauma treatment and doesn’t just treat substance abuse or mental health issues.

 In this stage it’s important to learn skills to contain and manage distressing emotions.
 This is called learning to self-soothe.
 Without you having confidence in yourself to do this, and feeling safe in your body and world outside of therapy, we can’t proceed to stage 2.

 Safety is about feeling safe with your therapist and in your life outside the therapy room.
 This is very important for healing to happen.
 It’s also about having supports to help with crisis situations.
-This can be a therapist, a local crisis line, and creating a support plan.
-This includes phone numbers of people you will call and services you will reach out to if you are feeling suicidal.
+This can be a therapist, a crisis line, a friend/family member, a spiritual community and also creating a support plan.
+This includes phone numbers of people you will call and services you will reach out to if you are feeling distressed or suicidal.

 In some cases medications can be helpful.
 These medications are meant to be temporary and work best when combined with therapy.

 Stage Two of Healing Trauma: Processing, Remembering and Mourning.

 This stage of recovery is about making sense of what happened.